maheshbelnekar/Global_Phone_Directory/README.md

-# Global_Phone_Directory
+# Global Phone Directory

-ReSTful webservice to maintain a global phone directory.
+RESTful webservice to maintain a global phone directory.
 Webserives updates and returns JSON allowing access through any remote system.

 ## Installation and Setup